EU exit in Kent

 Easing of overseas travel restrictions and international tourism could see potentially high volumes of tourist traffic heading across the Channel, via Dover and Folkestone,

 The KRF will monitor the situation closely and has plans in place to manage potential traffic disruption due to passport and health checks increasing the time it takes passengers to clear border controls, including at Kent ports, along with other factors that could cause travel delays.

-Other factors include severe weather, industrial action and potential delays due to changes in regulations, such as the new import requirements due to to be implemented in October 2021 and January 2022.
+Other factors include severe weather, industrial action and potential delays due to changes in regulations, such as new import requirements.